jaogoy/starrocks/contrib/starrocks-python-client/docs/usage_guide/tables.md

 ## Defining Tables with the ORM (Declarative Style)

 When using SQLAlchemy's Declarative style, you define table-level properties within the `__table_args__` dictionary.
-Column-level properties are defined using the `info` dictionary on each `Column`.
+Column-level properties are passed directly as keyword arguments to each `Column`.

 ### Example: ORM Aggregate Key Table

-Here is a complete example of an `AGGREGATE KEY` table defined using the Declarative style.
-It demonstrates both table-level and column-level properties.

 ```python
 from sqlalchemy import Column, Integer, String, Date